Nancypatel1103/ComplianceClient/compliance client.md

    ![how to create](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2dd3c1e1-8fd2-43c8-a34c-447b60517930)

 ### How to remove a profile
-  - If you want to remove your profile after you fill up all your details here as shown in the image As shown in the red box You can delete the profile by clicking on its **“remove”** button.
+  - If you want to remove your profile after you fill up all your details here as shown in the image shown in the red box You can delete the profile by clicking on its **“remove”** button.
+  - You can delete only saved profiles, you can't delete or clear the form simply by filling out the form.
+If the form is already saved then you can delete it.

     ![remove ](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/71e91d83-943a-4310-8597-670a9c6715d5)